ericoporto/ags-manual-wiki/Object.md

 Example:

     object[3].SetView(14);
-    object[1].SetView(5, 2, 0);
+    object[1].SetView(5, 2, 1);

-will change object 3's view to view number 14, and change object 1 to view 5, loop 2, frame 0.
+will change object 3's view to view number 14 while resetting to loop 0 and frame 0 of that view, and change object 1 to view 5, loop 2, frame 1.

-*Note:* Since **AGS 3.6.0** and later versions, this function will also resets loop and frame to 0 by default if you don't specify their values.

 *See also:* [`Object.Animate`](Object#objectanimate)